How to Clean a Centrifugal Fan

 Centrifugal fans with complex scroll housings and high-efficiency motors may have higher initial costs compared to impeller fans of similar airflow capacity.

-Centrifugal fans are commonly used in applications that require high pressures, such as:
+FB-72 Centrifugal fan are commonly used in applications that require high pressures, such as:

 Impeller fans are typically used in applications that require high airflow rates with low resistance, such as: